 Bringing in extra income was key to my success in paying off debt.
 There are many options out there to make extra income.
-If you need ideas on where to start, here are 25+ ways to make extra money to pay off debt.
+If you need ideas on where to start, here are some side hustle apps to consider.

 4. Negotiate Lower Rates with Your Credit Card Companies